telerik/kendo-ui-core/docs/framework/datasource/crud.md

                 e.data.my_ID_field_name = 123;
                 // ...

-                // on success return the new data items with IDs e.success(e.data);
+                // on success return the new data items with IDs (assuming schema.data is NOT SET) e.success(e.data);

+                // if schema.data IS SET (for example to "foo"), use the following syntax instead
+                // e.success({"foo": [e.data]});

                 // on failure
                 //e.error("XHR response", "status code", "error message");
             }